stephabauva/ML_with_DAGs/README.md

 Step 6.
 Click on Launch Execution at the bottom right of the Playground page.⚡️

 Reminder:
-For a guided tour of the UI with our application, you can head to a pretty article on Hackernoon:

-or check the pdf version in ./pdf/quick_start_with_ML_and_Dagster.pdf
+For a guided tour of the UI with our application, you can head to https://github.com/stephanBV/ML_with_DAGs/blob/main/pdf/quick_start_with_ML_and_Dagster.pdf or from the repository ./pdf/quick_start_with_ML_and_Dagster.pdf